holyboom1/jarvis/README.md

 ## Demo

-A demo gif instructions for correct use  `dev_pilot`
+A demo gif instructions for correct use  `emigma`

 ![demo](./dev_pilot_demo.gif)